daniel-waiguru/Pet-Adoption/README.md

 This is my first encounter with jetpack compose and my aim was to learn new cool stiff about this technology in building beautiful and declarative UI.
 Few features i interacted with are;
-- Top AppBar
+- Top AppBar - added an appbar with app name
--* Working with lists - i first tried column but later switched to Grid lists for learning purposes evn though it is still experimental
+- Working with lists - i first tried column but later switched to Grid lists for learning purposes evn though it is still experimental
--* Working with Navigation and passing data using NavBuilder -* View elements positioning in layouts
+- Working with Navigation and passing data using NavBuilder
+- View elements positioning in layouts
--* Working with images and different styles that can be applied
+- Working with images and different styles that can be applied

 ## :camera_flash: Screenshots